CDL-Quantum/CohortProject_2022/Week1_MIS/INSTRUCTIONS.md

 ## Challenge 4:

-Rydberg atom quantum computers are not the only hardware availabel to solve MIS and related problems.
+Rydberg atom quantum computers are not the only hardware available to solve MIS and related problems.
 By employing a suitable mapping (e.g. to a QUBO Hamiltonian), solve any version of your problems using any available quantum hardware, e.g. D-Wave or IBM.
 Compare and contrast the quantum solutions to the classical simulations that you have employed above.